keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 ### authors.yml fields

-* **GitHub-UserID** -- This is the user ID used to log into GitHub. it serves as a key for the record.
+* **author-identifier** -- This is some unique string used to reference the author in blog posts.
+  It serves as a key for the record.
-    * **name:** -- Your first and last name as it should appear in the posted blog
+    * **name:** -- Your first and last name as it should appear in the blog post
-    * **description:** Your role as it should appear in the posted blog.
+    * **description:** Your role as it should appear in the blog post.
-      For example, "Keptn Maintainer", "Keptn Contributor", "Keptn User", your role in another project or title at a company with the name of the project or company..
+      For example, "Keptn Maintainer", "Keptn Contributor", "Keptn User", your role in another project or title at a company with the name of the project or company.
     * **avatar:** URL for the picture to use in blog posts.
       To use the same picture you use on GitHub, open the image in a new tab and use the URL displayed in the address bar.
-    * **url:** -- URL for your record on GitHub.
+    * **url:** -- URL to your page or GitHub profile.

 ### authors.yml example